gkgultekin/adaptive-mesh-deblurring/README.md

 ## Overview

-Motion blur is a common problem in video processing that affects both human perception and computer vision tasks.
 Traditional deblurring methods often assume uniform blur, which is computationally efficient but ineffective for non-uniform blur scenarios.
 Our proposed method addresses this limitation by:

 - Dividing the video frame into a mesh-grid structure.
 - Estimating the blur Point Spread Function (PSF) using data from an Inertial Measurement Unit (IMU).